 8.1.
 Isolation and characterization of skin fibroblasts from Gain- and Loss-of-function Notch1 mice

-Skin fibroblasts were isolated from two pairs of genetically modified mice: Gain-Of-Function Notch1 (GOFNotch1: Fsp1.Cre+/-;ROSALSL-N1IC+/+) mice versus their counterpart control (GOFctrl : FSP1.Cre-/-;ROSALSL-N1IC+/+) mice and Loss-Of-Function Notch1 (LOFNotch1: Fsp1.Cre+/-;Notch1LoxP/LoxP+/+) mice versus their counterpart control (LOFctrl : FSP1.Cre-/-; Notch1LoxP/LoxP+/+) mice31, respectively.
-Skin fibroblasts were isolated and characterized using the protocol described in 1.2 and 1.3.
+Isolate skin fibroblasts from two pairs of genetically modified mice: Gain-Of-Function Notch1 (GOFNotch1: Fsp1.Cre+/-;ROSALSL-N1IC+/+) mice versus their counterpart control (GOFctrl : FSP1.Cre-/-;ROSALSL-N1IC+/+) mice and Loss-Of-Function Notch1 (LOFNotch1: Fsp1.Cre+/-;Notch1LoxP/LoxP+/+) mice versus their counterpart control (LOFctrl : FSP1.Cre-/-; Notch1LoxP/LoxP+/+) mice31, respectively.
+Skin fibroblasts were isolated and characterized using the protocol described in 1.3-1.5.

-8.2.
 Transduce mouse skin fibroblasts with GFP/Lentivirus

-Skin fibroblasts were pre-labeled with GFP as described in 1.4.
+See 1.6 above for the method to transduce cells with lentiviral vector.

 8.3.
 Co-culture of fibroblasts and melanoma cells

-Cells co-culture was conducted as described in 2.1.
+Conduct the Cells co-culture experiment as described in 2.

 8.4.
 Assessment of effect of intracellular Notch1 pathway activity in Fb on determining stromal regulation of cancer stem/initiating cells by measurement the sizes of 3D spheroids

-Quantification of spheroid formation under each condition was carried out by photographing the spheroids at the time when spheroids are matured (indicated by stop of growth around day 5~7 depending upon the types of fibroblasts).
-The sizes of 3D spheroids were measured using Fiji software.
+Carry out the quantification of spheroid formation under each condition by photographing the spheroids at the time when spheroids are matured (indicated by stop of growth around day 5~7 depending upon the types of fibroblasts).
+Measure the sizes of 3D spheroids using image processing software, ImageJ .

 9. Test drug response of cancer stem/initiating cells using 3D spheroid assay